MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-identity-content.md

 > [!IMPORTANT]
 >
 > The guidance in this article builds on the [AKS baseline architecture](/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks).
 That architecture based on a hub and spoke topology.
 The hub virtual network contains the firewall to control egress traffic, gateway traffic from on-premises networks, and a third network for maintainence.
-The spoke virtual network contains the AKS cluster that provides the card holder environment (CDE) and hosts the PCI DSS workload.
+The spoke virtual network contains the AKS cluster that provides the cardholder data environment (CDE) and hosts the PCI DSS workload.
 >
 > ![GitHub logo](../../../_images/github.png) [GitHub: Azure Kubernetes Service (AKS) Baseline Cluster for Regulated Workloads](https://github.com/mspnp/aks-baseline-regulated) demonstrates a regulated environment.
 The implementation illustrates <To do add identity blurb>.